sc0ttj/component/README.md

 ## Features

 - Easy setup, zero dependencies
-- Just 1.4kb, minified and gzipped
+- 1.4kb, minified and gzipped
 - No build tools or transpiler needed
 - Simple syntax, easy to use, easy to learn
 - Plain JavaScript wherever possible
 - Works **client-side**, in browsers:
   - add your component to the page as you would a normal Element
-  - auto re-render on state change, with DOM-diffing
+  - auto re-render on state change, using `requestAnimationFrame` and DOM-diffing
 - Works **server-side**, in Node:
   - render your components as strings (HTML, stringified JSON)
   - render your components as data (JS objects or JSON)